angular-gantt/angular-gantt/README.md

 ### Features
 - Usable with or without Bootstrap 3
-- Every item has its own color, text, date (from, to)
+- Every task has its own color, subject, date (from, to)
-- Rows combine multiple items and can have independent descriptions
+- Rows combine multiple tasks and can have independent descriptions
 - Rows can be sorted by description, date and custom order
 - A user can drag&drop a row to sort it in custom mode
 - Events on scroll, add or update
 - Configurable

 ### Missing / To improve
-- Possibility for the user to add or update rows / items (drag&drop)
+- Possibility for the user to add or update rows / tasks (by drag&drop)
 - Add support for US week numbers.
 Currently all week numbers are according to ISO 8106.
-- If new rows / items are added on scrolling during a fast horizontal mouse wheel scroll it is possible that the current view position is not kept.
+- If new rows / tasks are added on scrolling during a fast horizontal mouse wheel scroll it is possible that the current view position is not kept.

 ### Usage
 Copy the files [js/gantt.js](js/gantt.js), [css/gantt.css](css/gantt.css) and [template/gantt.tmpl.html](template/gantt.tmpl.html) to your project.
 For a sample app see the files [demo.html](demo.html) and [demo.js](js/demo.js).